Dear Friends and Neighbors,

 A Focus on Fiscal Discipline

 Ensuring that your tax dollars are being prudently spent remains of utmost importance and I continue to take pride in the Committee's efforts to prudently manage expenses while increasing awareness of the budget process so all residents understand how their tax dollars are being spent.
 In 2015, 2016, and 2017 we cut local taxes reflecting the lowest local purpose tax rate in more than 10 years!
 Few, if any municipalities in NJ can tout this significant accomplishment.

 Building a Stronger Community

 Whether it's my involvement as the Founder and President of The Chatham Turkey Trot, my efforts to rebrand and promote The Colony Pool Club, or my efforts to organize the first annual American Foundation for Suicide Prevention "Out of the Darkness Walk," I have always focused on building a greater sense of community and pride in Chatham Township.
-As a result, The Chatham Turkey Trot has raised more than $125,000 since its inception in 2009 for the Chatham Township Volunteer Fire Department, the Diabetes Research Institute and the Chatham Emergency Squad.
+As a result, The Chatham Turkey Trot has raised more than $150,000 since its inception in 2009 for the Chatham Township Volunteer Fire Department, the Diabetes Research Institute and the Chatham Emergency Squad.
 Our rebranding and marketing efforts around The Colony Pool Club has met with much success as we saw an increase in membership of more than 7% following my efforts to build a new a website, and launch a comprehensive marketing campaign.
 I lead efforts to organize our annual "Out of the Darkness Walks".
-Over the past two years we have raised awareness and more than $150,000 for the American Foundation For Suicide Prevention.
+Over the past three years we have raised awareness and more than $250,000 for the American Foundation For Suicide Prevention.